USEPA/AMET/docs/AMET_Users_Guide_v1.md

 | **y\_axis\_max**         | Specify the maximum value for the y-axis on a plot. **NULL**” – script defined limit |
 | **zeroprecip**           | Include zero-precipitation obs: “**y**” or “**n**” (typically set to “**n**”). |

-6. AQ Network Input File
+## AQ Network Input File

-In addition to the analysis input files which are script specific, AMET makes use of the input file **$AMET/scripts\_analysis/aqExample/input_files/Network.input**.
+In addition to the analysis input files which are script specific, AMET makes use of the input file **$AMETBASE/scripts\_analysis/aqExample/input_files/Network.input**.
 This file allows all of the network-specific processing to be handled in one location, and allows for easier addition of new networks into the analysis scripts.
 This file does not need to be modified unless adding new AQ networks to AMET.

-7. AQ Species List Input File
+## AQ Species List Input File

-The input file **$AMET/scripts\_analysis/aqExample/input_files/AQ_species_list.input** describes the mapping of observation species from each network to CMAQ model species (post-processed using combine) for use with site compare.
-This file is read as an input file to the AQ_matching.R script and used to create the site compare scripts for each network.
+The input file **$AMETBASE/scripts\_db/input_files/AQ_species_list.input** describes the mapping of observation species from each network to CMAQ model species (post-processed using combine) for use with the program `site compare`.
+This file is read as an input file to the AQ_matching.R script and used to create the `site compare` scripts for each network.
 This file is necessary since most air quality networks use different names to represent species.
 Site compare requires the observed and modeled species names to work correctly.
-The basic structure to map observation and species names for site compare is:
+The basic structure to map observation and species names for `site compare` is:

 ob_species_name, ob_species_unit, model_species_name, model_species_unit, output_species_name

 The **output_species_name** above is the name used by AMET to identify the species in the database.
-For example, for the IMPROVE network, sulfate is calculated in site compare by the following line:
+For example, for the IMPROVE network, sulfate is calculated in `site compare` by the following line:

 SO4f_val, ug/m3, ASO4IJ, ug/m3, SO4

-where SO4f_val is the name given to SO4 in the IMPROVE observation file, ASO4IJ is the name given to fine SO4 in the CMAQ combine file, and SO4 is the column name used to identify SO4 in the site compare output .csv file.
+where SO4f_val is the name given to SO4 in the IMPROVE observation file, ASO4IJ is the name given to fine SO4 in the CMAQ combine file, and SO4 is the column name used to identify SO4 in the `site compare` output .csv file.
 Note that the units only need to be specified for either the observation or model species if they are the same (typically they are), but can be specified for both species.

 The **AQ_species_list.input** is setup to work with the default AQ networks in AMET.
 However, it can be modified to work with additional networks, or the species for existing networks can be modified if desired.
-Just follow the in the file to add additional species.
+Just follow the existing entries in the file to add additional species.
 Note that the species are numbered sequentially, and therefore when adding or removing species be careful to correctly number the remaining species.